 Tony Perez, executive director for the Paterson Parking Authority, did not respond to a call for comment on Tuesday.
 He did not respond to a second call on Wednesday morning, He declined to comment when reached on Wednesday afternoon.

 “The city has to do things correctly.
-They just went rouge and thought they could bully people,” said Jeffrey Levine, who runs the Levine Industries with his uncle, Theodore Levine, which makes boxes and packaging materials from its almost 3-acre site on the corner of Courtland and Levine Street.
+They just went rogue and thought they could bully people,” said Jeffrey Levine, who runs the Levine Industries with his uncle, Theodore Levine, which makes boxes and packaging materials from its almost 3-acre site on the corner of Courtland and Levine Street.

 A judge ruled against the Paterson Parking Authority in January, leaving it to pick up Levine’s legal expenses.
 When the Levine family filed in court to force the agency to pay up, the Paterson Parking Authority used what the judge called a “perplexing” argument to avoid paying the winning side’s legal bills.